iampoopoo/trial4/README.md

 # G'lekcraft #

-A simple Minecraft clone written from scratch in C# using OpenGL.
+A simple Minecraft clone written from scratch in C/C++ using OpenGL.

 <!-- omit in toc -->
 ## Table of Contents ##